adam-p/yesterday-i-learned/linguistics.md

 1. *Cognates* are words that have the same origin, e.g. is, ist, est, esti.
 1. According to Google Translate *and* [Wickerpedia](https://en.wikipedia.org/wiki/Nokia), Nokia is pronounced 'Nokia in Finnish.
 1. "Celt" ultimately came from Greek *Keltoi* ("barbarian") and is pronounced with a hard K.
+1. [Adapter](https://stackoverflow.com/questions/2076321/adapter-or-adaptor) may be spelled "adaptor" if you live on an island.

 [youtube 4]: https://www.youtube.com/watch?v=jbDZ-z18UOw
 [wikipedia 77]: http://en.wikipedia.org/wiki/Nauru